Jc2k/dovecot-xaps-daemon/README.md

 > Please note that it is not possible to use this project without legally owning a copy of OS X Server.
 You can purchase OS X Server on the [Mac App Store](https://itunes.apple.com/ca/app/os-x-server/id714547929?mt=12) or download it for free if you are a registered Mac or iOS developer.

+This is a fork of upstream (https://github.com/st3fan/dovecot-xaps-daemon) before the python version was dropped in favour of go.

 What is the advantage of push?
 ------------------------------